 What type of livestock do you want to guard?

-- All three guardian types can be used with large livestock (horses and cows) and medium sized livestock (goats, sheep, and pigs).
+- All three guardian types can be used with large livestock (horses and cows) and medium sized livestock (goats, sheep, pigs, and miniature cattle breeds).

-- LGDs can be trained to walk among poultry without injuring them, donkeys and llamas may accidentally or intentionally kick or step on birds.
+- LGDs can be trained to walk among backyard chickens without injuring them, donkeys and llamas may accidentally or intentionally kick or step on birds.